Entanglement distribution based on quantum walk in arbitrary quantum networks: Readout correction

 \section{Readout correction}

-Due to the interaction between microwave pulses used for dispersion reading and quantum bits, the scattered reading pulses detected by DAC often cannot accurately reflect the state of quantum bits.
+Because of the interaction between microwave pulses used for dispersion reading and quantum bits, the scattered reading pulses detected by the DAC often cannot accurately reflect the state of the quantum bits.
 However, we can correct this part of the errors introduced by reading through post-processing.
-Firstly, we ensure that there is no correlation between read errors by changing the frequency of the qubits when applying a read pulse.
+First, we ensured that there was no correlation between the read errors by changing the frequency of the qubits when applying a read pulse.
 Then, we measure the probability of each quantum bit being in the $|0\rangle$ state, and write it as $F_0^i$; Then we measure the probability that the result obtained when each quantum bit is in a $|1\rangle$ state is written as $F_1^i$, which is called read fidelity.

 After the above operations, we can obtain the measurement transfer matrix $M_i$ for the i-th quantum bit $Q_i$,